 The program initially used a Bell 206B Jet Ranger, which had the capacity to carry a pilot, flight paramedic and one patient.
 While able to make many successful transports, the need for a larger aircraft was recognized.

-Our third medical base, Life-Guard 12, will begin making flights in spring 2012 from its home at Carilion Stonewall Jackson Hospital in Lexington.
-Its presence will further extend Carilion’s ability to serve the region, which includes Allegheny County, Bath County, Pocahontas County, Greenbrier County and Lewisburg.
-Life-Guard 12 will significantly reduce response and transport time, providing fast, efficient critical care air services to those in need.
+Our third medical base, Life-Guard 12, began making flights in spring 2012 from its home at Carilion Stonewall Jackson Hospital in Lexington.
+Its presence will further extend Carilion's ability to serve the region, which includes Alleghany County, Bath County, Pocahontas County, Greenbrier County and Lewisburg.
+Life-Guard 12 significantly reduces response and transport time, providing fast, efficient critical care air services to those in need.